shr0x/pawn-natives/README.md

 # pawn-natives
-Macros and templates for quickly defining PAWN (SA:MP mostly) natives and also exporting them for other plguins to use.
+Macros and templates for quickly defining PAWN (SA:MP mostly) natives and also exporting them for other plugins to use.

 ## Example.